zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

          version: 1.0.0
  ```

-**Note:** The configuration can be externalized <font color="red">TODO: Link to the exsting documentation about extenalizing properties - locall and on MF</font>
+**Note:** The configuration can be externalized <font color="red">TODO: Link to the existing documentation about externalizing properties - local and on MF</font>

 The content and the structure of the configuration file example above is broken into several parts: